thindil/nish/README.md

 All shell's options can be previewed from the shell.
 Additionally, it is possible to set them inside the shell and reset options' values to the default values.
-At this moment, all options are related to the shell's commands' history, but with time there will be more things to set.
+Also, there are options which are read-only, like for example, the current version of the shell's database schema.

 #### Global and local environment variables